chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 ## Transcript

-Today, we're going to look at how easy it is to port a Dockerfile for a Node.js application to use a Chainguard image base and how it can help improve the image, especially in terms of security.
+Today, we're going to look at how easy it is to port a Dockerfile for a Node.js application to use a Chainguard Image base and how it can help improve the image, especially in terms of security.

-I'll be using the free tier of Chainguard images here, so you can do everything in this video yourself today.
+I'll be using the free tier of Chainguard Images here, so you can do everything in this video yourself today.

 OK, over to the terminal.